 Let us start with one of things that make Sword of the Stranger one of my favorite anime films.
 Fights.
 Such words as EPIC are heavily overused on the internet but there is no better way of describing fight scenes in this movie.
 You can't call them very realistic but they still manage to suit medieval Japan's setting well enough to maintain the climate.
 Animations are extremely fluid and movements have real weigh to them.
 The facial expressions are also amazingly well done.
 Backgrounds are well done, in fact I would give 9 or 10 to this movie for animation if it would be aired this year and not almost seven years ago.

 The Sound 10/10

 I found movies soundtrack very emotional, actually I think that music contributes a lot to the feel of a whole movie.
 Both the amazingly animated fights scenes and what comes between would not have the same impact without this wonderful soundtrack.

 I did not found anything wrong with voice acting.
 The only "problem" that I had was the chinese voice acting.
 Honestly I can't tell if it's bad voice acting or just chinese doesn't sound that good to me.

 The Characters 8/10

-For a two hours long movie Sword of the Strangers characters are good developed.
+For a two hours long movie Sword of the Strangers characters are well developed.
 There are few characters that goals are explained, there are some greedy characters, good guys or just common folk that just care for the weather and market prices.
 With good diversity and development of the main cast we already have a group of maybe not completely original but interesting characters.
 The way different characters behave is fairly realistic and suit Japans Sengoku period and historical accuracy is always a nice touch to any series.